 - Autoimmune disorders

-The SSA will need to order medical records to show that you have an eligible ailment.
-Make sure the information you supply is accurate and as up-to-date as possible.
+The SSA will need to examine your medical history to show that you have an eligible ailment.
+Make sure the information you supply is accurate and as up to date as possible.
 You may need to submit information about where to obtain:

 - Doctors’ notes